fstaudt/helm-values/helm-values-intellij-plugin/README.md

 - clear previously extracted JSON schemas for the current chart
 - clear previously downloaded JSON schemas for the current chart
-- clear generated JSON schemas for the current chart (`aggregated-values.schema.json`, `extra-values.schema.json`)
+- clear generated JSON schema for the current chart (`aggregated-values.schema.json`)

 ### Refresh JSON schemas for all charts in project